sinha-nishant/Trojan-Check-In-Out/README.md

 - Replace angadProfile with the profile name you set earlier when your are asked for your profile
 - If you do everything right, you should get the same success message in terminal as the provided picture

+**Note on how to add images to your emulator**
+- In order to take advantage of the upload profile picture functionality, you will need to have images installed in your emulator.
+This can be done by dragging and dropping images from your desktop/laptop into the emulator

 # You now have everything set up in order to run our app